HomeScalp MicropigmentationServicesBlogReviewsAboutContact

 Best Haircuts (in order):

 1. 1.
-Textured crop with mid/high fade (38%) — Thinning/texturizing removes bulk without losing length.
+Textured crop with mid/high fade - Thinning and texturizing remove bulk without losing the shape.

 4. 4.
-Side part with low fade (14%) — Classic style, but requires thinning to avoid puffiness.
+Side part with low fade - Classic, but it needs thinning to avoid puffiness.

 Styling Tips: